Our use of Cookies

 Inspecting Consignments

-Once accepted on to PHEATS, the Authorised Person(s) will be authorised to inspect commodities being exported under the scheme.
+Once accepted on to PHEATS, the AP(s) will be authorised to inspect commodities being exported under the scheme.
 The responsibility of the phytosanitary function of official inspection is delegated to the Authorised Person(s) as per Article 31(2) of the OCR who may carry out this function only in relation to PHEATS.

 A requirement of the BCMP includes designating and using an area suitable for these plant health inspections.